minterest-defi/minterest-frontend/README.md

 ## Prerequisites

-Install node.js from official web site (or use NVM)
+Install node.js (stable at the moment is v14.16.1) from official web site (or use NVM)

 Install dependencies